Lecturer, Negotiation and Conflict Resolution

-Sereday is a 2015 graduate of the Master of Science in Negotiation and Conflict Resolution program at Columbia University, returning to her alma mater as a lecturer in Conflict Analysis.
+Amy Sereday is a 2015 graduate of the Negotiation and Conflict Resolution program at Columbia University, returning to her alma mater as a lecturer.
+Amy also holds a Bachelor of Arts in Communication from Western Connecticut State University and a post-baccalaureate certificate in Paralegal Studies from the University of Hartford.

 - M.S., Columbia University